mtongnz/ESP8266_ArtNetNode_v2/README.md

 Please see the issues tab for known issues or to submit bugs or suggestions

 ## Schematic notes
+esp_Artnet_RDM_isolated_v2.jpg is the latest version.
+It uses APA106 LEDs for status.
+This frees up more pins for future use - possibly with an LCD or more outputs.
+You could modify the source if you wish to use normal LEDs instead.

+The following notes are for the older schematic but some may apply to the current schematic so I've left it here:
  - Pin numbers used are ESP8266 GPIO numbers.
 NodeMCU & Wemos boards use a different numbering system.
 See below for details
  - The ESP01 allows for one full DMX/RDM/Pixel port only.
 Use pin GPIO2 instead of GPIO5 for the RDM direction pin.
  - GPIO14 is used to reset default settings.
 Tie to 3.3V with a resistor for normal operation.
 Hold to GND while the device is booting to wipe the settings and restore the defaults.
 This feauture isn't available for ESP01 and a NO_RESET firmware is available also.